Bin-Cao/TCLRmodel/Examples/Note.md

-We will continue to update research papers related to TCLR
+We will continuely update research papers related to TCLR